AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

     - landing dynamics force/torque effector that computes the interaction between a CAD spacecraft model and a CAD asteroid or lunar surface terrain.
     - spacecraft charging related modules
+    - ability to integrate dynamics of multiple spacecraft simultaneously
     - support a way to do thread-safe messaging
     - ability to integrate Python Basilisk modules in the same task and process as C/C++ modules
     - automated documentation build system when code is pushed to the repo